 Scripture tells of righteous Lot who was in the midst of the ungodly in Sodom; how he was vexed (oppressed) with the filthy conversation (conduct) of the wicked: for that righteous man dwelling among them, in seeing and hearing, vexed (tormented) his righteous soul from day to day with their unlawful (ungodly) deeds (2 Peter 2:7-8).

-When the core value of a nation becomes corrupt as in the pre-Flood days of Noah, Sodom and Gomorrah, and Babylon the hold of every foul spirit; it invites God's wrath and judgment, after all other efforts towards repentance have failed.
+When the core value of a nation becomes corrupt as in the pre-Flood days of Noah, Sodom and Gomorrah, and Babylon the hold of every foul spirit; it invites God's wrath, after all other efforts towards repentance have failed.

 Apostle Peter stated why judgment was being held in reserve: The Lord is not slack concerning his promise (destruction of the ungodly) as some men count slackness; but is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9); clearly expressing God's desire for salvation of all who will trust in Him!